foundation/foundation-sites/README.md

 This is the supremely in-development version of Foundation for Sites 6.0.

+## Requirements

 Requires NodeJS to be installed on your machine.
 Works with 0.10, 0.12, and 4.1! **Note that parts of our build process will break with NPM 3, due to the changes in how packages are installed.**

+The Sass is compiled using libsass, which requires the GCC to be installed on your machine.
+Windows users can install it through [MinGW](http://www.mingw.org/), and Mac users can install it through the [Xcode Command-line Tools](http://osxdaily.com/2014/02/12/install-command-line-tools-mac-os-x/).

+## Setup

 ```bash
 git clone https://github.com/zurb/foundation-sites-6.git